U.S. airlines stand by Boeing's 737 MAX, saying data shows it is safe

 American, with 24 MAX 8 planes, said it has been sharing its data with the U.S. Federal Aviation Administration, in coordination with the Allied Pilots Association, a union that represents American’s pilots.

-United Airlines, which does not fly the MAX 8 but operates another model in the series, the MAX 9, also reiterated its confidence in its pilots “ability to fly the aircraft safely.”
+United Airlines (UAL.O), which does not fly the MAX 8 but operates another model in the series, the MAX 9, also reiterated its confidence in its pilots “ability to fly the aircraft safely.”